-The ESU International Public Speaking Competition brings together outstandingly articulate young people from all over the world for a week of public speaking competition and international cultural exchange in London.
-Under the auspices of the ESU of the Commonwealth, the finalist contestants meet and learn with their peers of different backgrounds and cultures from some 50 countries.
+The International Public Speaking Competition brings together outstandingly articulate young people from all over the world for a week of public speaking competition and international cultural exchange with the ESU of the Commonwealth in London.
+The finalist contestants meet and learn with their peers of different backgrounds and cultures from some 50 countries.
 Through all its qualifying levels, the program engages more than 40,000 young people globally.

 This year's event, May 8 - 12, 2023 featured the celebration of young people's voices, world-class competition and global cultural exchange.

 February 28 Video Submissions for US National Competition Due.

 Week of March 21 US National Winner Notified